 Chimerism Calculations Separate Contributions of Donor and Recipient in Shared Peak - Providing Greater Number of Informative Loci

 Figure 2: CSF1PO is also an informative locus.
-ChimerMarker recognizes the shared peak (D1R), donor peak (D1) and recipient (R).
+ChimerMarker software recognizes the shared peak (D1R), donor peak (D1) and recipient (R).
 The automated chimerism calculations separate the contribution of donor and recipient in the post-transplant sample (including single shared peaks) as seen in the final report below.

 Comprehensive report for PostTX sample: includes header, electropherograms (traces) and report table.
 The header uses information from User Management and selected analysis parameters to record technician, project, time, date, and analysis settings for electronic record keeping.
 The electropherogram (trace) shows each dye separately with labels for D (donor), R (recipient), or combinations for shared alleles (D1R).
 The result table includes quality control metrics: coefficient of variation, standard deviation, average chimerism for sample, measurement error, and locus error for each marker and the total average Chimerism Percentage.
 Marker labels for uninformative loci (TH01 and vWA) are in red in the electropherogram and denoted with Nil in the report table.